calandradas/openwrt-action-r8000/README.md

 - A template for building **Netgear R8000** OpenWrt with GitHub Actions.
 - Source code from https://github.com/openwrt/openwrt branch 23.05 and master.
-- Compile at 02:00 every Sunday.
+- Compile at 02:00 every Sunday UTC.

 ## Usage